nginxinc/mra-content-service/README.md

     In the future, we will release an article on our [blog](https://www.nginx.com/blog/) describing how to use vault with NGINX.

 - **CONTAINER_ENGINE**
-    The container engine used to run the images.
-It can be one of the following values
+    The container engine used to run the images in a container. _CONTAINER_ENGINE_ can be one of the following values
      - docker: to run on Docker Cloud

         When the nginx.conf file is built, the [fabric_config_docker.yaml](nginx/fabric_config_docker.yaml) will be